-In the Free Software side of the world, many users demand the CMYK support in apps and tell the developers that it is the single most reason they don’t want to switch.
+In the Free Software side of the world, many users demand CMYK support in applications and tell the developers that CMYK support it is the single most reason they don’t want to switch from the proprietary counterparts.
 So the question here is - Is working in CMYK from start to finish worth it?
 Are Free Software tools capable of CMYK workflow?

-I would say no for choosing CMYK as default workspace for working and also that Free software tools nowadays are more than capable to handle CMYK in your workflow.
+I would say no for choosing CMYK as the default colour-space for working and also that Free software tools nowadays are more than capable to handle CMYK in your workflow.

 Now let us see how CMYK is unpredictable.
 Getting your artwork printed exactly as you see on the screen is an uphill battle.
 You need to have color corrected and calibrated monitor, You have to know exactly on which paper your artwork is going to be printed.
-And the most important of all, you would need to have the color profile of the printer that you are going to use.
-Each printer has a different color profile, then the printer needs to be calibrated too.
+And most important point is that you would need to have the color profile of the printer that you are going to use.
+Each printer has a different color profile.
+And then the printer needs to be calibrated too.

-If you haven’t ever asked for the color profile from your print shop then you have been doing it wrong all the time.
+If you haven’t ever asked for the colour profile from your print shop then you have been doing it wrong all this time.
 From what I have seen many artists even those working in big agencies and companies just use the default SWOP profile and move on with their work.
-Their work gets printed in a sheet fed printer and they don’t even know that they are using a profile meant for the web press.
+Their work gets printed in a sheetfed printer and they don’t even know that they are using a profile meant for the web press.
 And even if they use the SWOP profile the guys at the print shop do the conversion to the final color profile anyway.
 So in the end, I find the effort of these people wasted.